egandavidpatrick-del/project-navigator/README.md

 Instead of relying on disconnected directories, emails, spreadsheets, and shared drives, the platform provides a centralised live project environment where all users work from the same current information.

-This reduces time spent searching for project directories, improves coordination across teams, and ensures historical engineering information remains:
+This reduces time spent searching for project directories, improves coordination across teams, and ensures historical and current engineering information remains:

 * Accessible
 * Traceable